Viktors Ņesterenko: Playing career

 Ņesterenko was born in Ukraine and played football there with the reserves of FC Dnipro Dnipropetrovsk.
 In 1971 Ņesterenko was invited to move to Riga, Latvia, for studies.
 In 1971, Ņesterenko joined Elektrons Rīga and played for the youth squad of Daugava Rīga.
-He spent the entire 1972 season in the Latvian league with Elektrons, but in 1973 when Daugava Rīga was in a desperate need for a scoring forward, Ņesterenko was offered a position with Daugava.
+He spent the entire 1972 season in the Latvian league with Elektrons, but in 1973 when Daugava Rīga was in desperate need for a scoring forward, Ņesterenko was offered a position with Daugava.
 In the first season, he made 5 appearances and scored 5 goals.
 His best season with Daugava was in 1975 when the club qualified for the first Soviet league, but in 1976 Ņesterenko was injured for a big part of the season. Ņesterenko tried to secure a position in Kolos Nikopol but that didn't bring him much success.
 In 1978 and 1979 he played with Zvejnieks Liepāja, and for half a season he played with Spartak Kostroma.

 Ņesterenko tried to return to Daugava Rīga more than once, but the club's head coach didn't believe that Ņesterenko could still be of any use to the club, so Ņesterenko settled with Celtnieks Rīga where he soon switched from playing to coaching.